Pennsylvania AG Josh Shapiro Accuses Cardinal Wuerl Of Lying Amid Grand Jury Report Abuse Allegations

 “Offering misleading statements now only furthers the cover up,” he said, adding that Wuerl “should heed the words of Pope Francis who validated our work in Pennsylvania and support the recommendations of the Grand Jury.”

 In a recent interview following the release of the report, Wuerl claimed, “I think I did everything that I possibly could.”
-The grand jury report, however, details abuse allegation’s in Wuerl’s own diocese in Pittsburgh and reveals that the children who were victims of such abuse were “brushed aside” in order to protect the Catholic church as an institution.
+The grand jury report, however, details abuse allegations in Wuerl’s own diocese in Pittsburgh and reveals that the children who were victims of such abuse were “brushed aside” in order to protect the Catholic church as an institution.

 One priest from the Pittsburgh diocese, by the name of Father Richard Zula, was arrested on 130 counts child sex abuse in 1988, after taking a leave of absence the year before.
 While Zula was dismissed from the church and arrested before Wuerl began serving as bishop there, he ended up authorizing a $900,000 settlement to two of Zula’s victims nearly a year later in 1989.